LET’S ANSWER YOUR QUESTIONS!

 An important feature of the Turbo-GPS is to intelligently adjust the output power and engage Turbo Mode (increasing tracking range while simultaneously slowing GPS updates) when the transmitter flies out of range of the PocketLink.
 Turbo provides a 2-3X boost in range, with minimal impact on battery life.
 When the transmitter comes back into range of the PocketLink, it automatically transitions back to the standard GPS update range.

 For even greater range when the bird is on the ground, the Turbo-GPS also sends a traditional telemetry “beeping” signal that can be tracked by the Field Marshall UHF Direction Finding Receiver.

-The PocketLink can be used in the with the included short antenna for ultimate portability, or connected to the optional High Gain Omni for extended range while tracking from the car.
-The PocketLink can simultaneously track up to 5 Turbo GPS
+The Pocketlink can be used with the included field antenna for ultimate portability or connected to the optional High Gain Omni for extended range while tracking from the car, providing double the tracking range.
+A High Gain Omni is recommended for all users.

 - Weight: 9 grams incl. battery

 - Battery: rechargeable Lithium Battery (user changeable w/spare)

 - Battery Life: 2-3 days with configurable modes to allow up to 7 days

 - Battery used: 3.7V LiPo internal (rechargeable through Micro USB cable provided)